StudentDataLabs/EmptyHousingInnovationLab/README.md

 ---

 ### Event Info
-Taking place on Saturday October 29th at the London campus of Liverpool University near the Barbican, the Empty Housing Innovation Lab is an event being organised by [Student Data Labs](studentdatalabs.com).
-Free for university students, the aim of the Lab is to explore how to address the issue of long-term empty properties in the city.
+Taking place on Saturday October 29th at the London campus of Liverpool University near the Barbican, the Empty Housing Innovation Lab is an event being organised by [Student Data Labs](studentdatalabs.com). **Free for university students**, the aim of the Lab is to explore how to address the issue of long-term empty properties in the city.

 ### The Problem
 Despite falling numbers in many boroughs, thousands of homes remain empty across London.